Bonfire.Social.FeedLoader (Bonfire v1.0.0-social-rc.3.22)

 # 4: Preset feed with parameterized filters

-iex> {:ok, %{activity_types: :like, subjects: %{id: "alice"}}} = preset_feed_filters(:liked_by_me, current_user: %{id: "alice"})
+iex> {:ok, %{activity_types: [:like], subjects: [%{id: "alice"}]}} = preset_feed_filters(:likes, current_user: %{id: "alice"})

 # 5: Feed with `current_user_required` should check for current user

-iex> {:ok, %{feed_name: :messages}} = preset_feed_filters(:messages, current_user: %{id: "alice"})
+iex> {:ok, %{activity_types: [:flag]}} = preset_feed_filters(:my_flags, current_user: %{id: "alice"})

 # 6: Feed with `current_user_required` and no current user

-iex> preset_feed_filters(:messages, [])
+iex> preset_feed_filters(:my_flags, [])

 # 7: Custom feed with additional parameters

-iex> {:ok, %{activity_types: :follow, objects: "alice"}} = preset_feed_filters(:user_followers, [by: "alice"])
+iex> {:ok, %{activity_types: [:follow], objects: ["alice"]}} = preset_feed_filters(:user_followers, [by: "alice"])

 Return a boundarised query for a feed